 Another tricky thing about intros and outros, is the fact that they have to be simple but still require some technical design elements.
 If you have a video channel, then visuals and sounds will be very important, but if you have a podcast, you will need extra audio support.
 This is where the music comes in, it has to be catchy and go with the mood of your channel or video.
 Think about the values and voice tone of your brand: is it funny?
 Is it more emotional?
 Is it enigmatic?

 So should you go with visuals or soundtrack first?
 Our advice is to start by defining the vibe you want to communicate with the intro and then continue by selecting the music.
-Once you’re well aware of the tone you want to establish in your video, we suggest you to take a look into our intros & outros page.
-Each of these tracks were carefully crafted by our artists for content creators like you, and most importantly, they’re royalty free.
+Once you’re well aware of the tone you want to establish in your video, we suggest you take a look into our intros & outros library.
+Each of these tracks were carefully crafted by our artists for content creators like you, and most importantly, they’re royalty-free.

 They are great for branding